Billing

 Many professional health coaching organizations are celebrating this approval as a major breakthrough for the health coaching industry.
 The changes are viewed as a step towards establishing health coaching as not only a recognized profession, but as a “respected, esteemed career path for those who want to change lives.”
 The Institute of Integrative Nutrition (IIN) is hopeful that these changes will open up job opportunities for health coaches, and will increase access to health coaching support.
 What we can expect to see from the addition of these new CPT® codes, is the potential for additional growth in insurance coverage for health coaching in future years.

-If your health coaching practice qualifies under these new regulations, click here to learn how to start scaling your Telehealth services through Healthie’s Free Starter Plan.
+If your health coaching practice qualifies under these new regulations, click here to learn how to start scaling your Telehealth services through Healthie.
+Healthie supports health coaches in launching and growing a practice, start your free trial today.

 Scale your care delivery with Healthie+.